 The Academy trust holds a Parents' Forum meeting on a termly basis through each academic year.
-During 2022/23 we have gone back to separate meetings at the Primary and Secondary school to better suit our families.
-This model has helped to increase attendance and will be continued during the next academic year.
+During 2022/23 we went back to separate meetings at the Primary and Secondary school to better suit our families.
+This model has helped to increase attendance and has been continued.
+From Easter 2024 a SEND parent forum meeting was also established and has been very successful and well attended and will continue in 2024/25.